Sugandhi13/prepare-result/README.md

 - From the Love Sandwiches Project, I took inspiration about how to make application using python.
 - Bank of python, My mentor has shared the GitHub repository created by an old CI student.
 It helped me in great deal to think a different idea than the most popular suggestion available on the internet.
 - Stackoverflow, I have referred this website to take guidance regarding how to empty a google spreadsheet from python.
-- Geeksforgeeks, I have referred this website to understand the code about how to restring the user to enter only alphabets and spaces for a string input field.
+- Geeksforgeeks, I have referred this website to understand the code about how to restrict the user to enter only alphabets and spaces for a string input field.
 - Educba, This website helped me to understand how to print output as a table.
 - pypi, This website I have used to try, test and used different table formatting option available in python using tabulate library.
 - Kaggle, I used kaggle.com to understand how to apply different colors for python text printing on the terminal.

 # Content

-Following websites have been used as to get better understanding and apply different logics while creating Prepare Result application.
+Following websites have been used to get better understanding and apply different logics while creating Prepare Result application.

 - [geeksforgeeks.org](https://www.geeksforgeeks.org/python-test-if-string-contains-alphabets-and-spaces/)
 - [stackoverflow.com](https://stackoverflow.com/questions/41986898/google-sheets-api-python-clear-sheet)